pranavpr/cardinfo.github.io/_posts/2019-09-14-kotak-visa-contactless-offer-get-amazon-vouchers-upto-rs-1000.md

 image: /assets/images/kotak-visa-contactless-offer.jpg
 ---

-Visa is promoting contactless transactions aggressively these days and it has partnered with Kotak to provide Amazon vouchers on credit and debit cards.
-Visa has brought the contactless offers in partnership with [HDFC](/earn-2x-reward-points-5-cashback-on-hdfc-visa-contactless-transactions/) & [SBI](/10-cashback-on-contactless-transactions-with-visa-sbi-credit-cards/) in the past.
+Visa is promoting contactless transactions aggressively these days and it has partnered with Kotak to offer Amazon vouchers on credit and debit card spends.
+Visa has brought the contactless offers in partnership with [HDFC](/earn-2x-reward-points-5-cashback-on-hdfc-visa-contactless-transactions/) & [SBI](/10-cashback-on-contactless-transactions-with-visa-sbi-credit-cards/) in the past too.
 Those who are not aware, a transaction of up to Rs.
 2,000 can be made by tapping on contactless enabled POS terminals without entering the PIN.

 ### Offer Details